metashot/metashot.github.io/docs/workflows.md

 {: .no_toc }

-MetaShot provides a curated, easy-to-use collection of [Nextflow](nextflow.io) pipelines for metagenomics and bacterial genomics.
+MetaShot provides a curated, easy-to-use collection of [Nextflow](nextflow.io) pipelines for metagenomics and microbial genomics.
 We recommend to specify a pipeline version when running the workflow on your data with the `-r` parameter, e.g. `-r 1.0.0`.